Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Introduction

 \section{Introduction}

-Industries have a keen interest in obtaining reduced-order models (ROMs) for engineering systems, especially for control, optimization, and uncertainty quantification problems.
-ROMs offer computational efficiency for many-query scenarios and are suitable for real-time computations.
-These models simplify the high-dimensional parametric partial differential equations (PDEs) by creating low-rank approximations, significantly reducing the computational cost of numerical simulations compared to the full-order models (FOMs). \\
+Industries have a keen interest in obtaining reduced order models (ROMs) for engineering systems, particularly in control, optimization, and uncertainty quantification applications.
+ROMs provide computational efficiency in many query scenarios and are well-suited for real-time computations.
+These models create a low-dimensional representation of solutions to full-order models (FOMs), i.e., high-dimensional discretized partial differential equations (PDEs), thereby significantly reducing the computational cost of numerical simulations compared to FOMs.\\

-To solve the parametric PDEs that describe real-world scenarios, various numerical methods are used, such as the finite element method (FEM), the finite volume method (FVM), the discontinuous Galerkin method (DGM), and the spectral element method (SEM).
-While these methods are accurate, they are also computationally intensive.
+To solve parametric PDEs that describe real-world scenarios, various discretization methods are used, such as the finite difference method (FDM), the finite element method (FEM), the finite volume method (FVM), the discontinuous Galerkin method (DGM), and the spectral element method (SEM).
+Although these methods are accurate, they are also computationally intensive.
 The ROM framework addresses this by dividing the process into two stages:

-\begin{itemize} \item Offline (training) stage: This expensive phase involves computing a set of FOM solutions (snapshots) and constructing the ROM based on a low-dimensional approximation subspace of the FOM solution manifold. \item Online (testing and predictive) stage: This cost-efficient phase uses the compressed information from the offline stage to predict reduced solutions for new, unseen parameters, significantly reducing the computation costs. \end{itemize}
+\begin{itemize} \item Offline stage (training): This expensive phase involves computing a set of FOM solutions (snapshots) and constructing the ROM based on a low-dimensional approximation subspace of the FOM solution manifold. \item Online stage (testing and predictive): This cost-effective phase uses the compressed information from the offline stage to predict reduced solutions for new unseen parameters, significantly reducing the computation costs. \end{itemize}